sempersax/tauperf/README.md

+# Introduction
+Package to study ATLAS performances for tau leptons.
+This branch is dedicated to the development of computer vision algorithms.

 # Table of Content
 1. [Introduction](#introduction)
 2. [Setup](#setup)
 3. [Usage](#usage)

-# Introduction
-Package to study ATLAS performances for tau leptons.
-This branch is dedicated to the development of tau imaging algorithms.

 # Setup
 ## Getting started on lxplus